IBMCodeLondon/chatbot-workshop/training.md

 ## Summary

-The Watson Conversation service was able to handle gathering multiple pieces of information, parsing the user input, and placing the values into a context that was used to inject into the response back to the user.
+The Watson Assistant service was able to handle gathering multiple pieces of information, parsing the user input, and placing the values into a context that was used to inject into the response back to the user.

 ## License